cyrilnaimi/macapp_training/README.md

 *   `sudo pmset repeat cancel`: Cancel all scheduled events.
 *   `sudo pmset repeat wakeorpoweron MTWRF 08:00:00`: Schedule the computer to wake at 8:00 AM on weekdays.
 *   `sudo pmset repeat shutdown MTWRF 22:00:00`: Schedule the computer to shut down at 10:00 PM on weekdays.

+## Internationalization

+This application will support the following languages in future releases:

+*   English (Default)
+*   French
+*   German
+*   Italian
+*   Japanese